lukecav/mybooktable/readme.txt

 = 3.0.5 =
 * Fixed a bug that was causing Quick Edit on books to erase metadata.
 * Fixed a bug that was causing the Amazon Book Importer to fail under certain conditions.
+* Fixed a bug that caused the Display Mode selector to erroneously display on non-book pages.

 = 3.0.4 =
 * Added French translation.